LuDaWhi/LuDaWhi/README.md

 ## 🚀 About Me

-I’m currently completing the Data Analytics Career Accelerator Programme at the London School of Economics and Political Science (LSE), where I’m learning new skills such as programming languages and data-visualisation techniques.
+I’m currently completing the LSE Data Analytics Career Accelerator, developing skills in Python, SQL, and Tableau.

-I’m transitioning from NHS management into data analytics, building on nine years of experience turning operational data into meaningful insights.
-My goal is to move into a formal data analyst role where I can make a positive impact, particularly within the Charity/Non‑profit sector or the Energy & Natural Resources industry.
+I’m looking to transition into a formal data analyst role, following a decade of working in NHS management.
+I’m particularly interested in the Charity and Energy sectors.

 ## 🧰 My Tech Stack